Skip to main content Skip to search Skip to main navigation

 What is the best massage stool for therapists?

-The best massage stool depends on your work: many therapists prefer a stable rolling stool for flexibility, while others choose a saddle stool for posture support during long days.
+The best massage stool depends on your work.
+Many therapists choose a rolling stool for flexible movement, a saddle stool for posture-focused sitting or a stool with backrest for additional support.

-How do I set the correct stool height?
+How do I choose the right massage stool height?